Franklin Pierce University: Academics

 Franklin Pierce offers undergraduate programs in a variety of arts, sciences, and professional disciplines.
 The university also offers students master's degrees, doctoral degrees, and graduate certificate programs in business, education, and health sciences.

-Franklin Pierce University has been accredited by New England Association of Schools and Colleges (NEASC) since 1968.
-This regional accreditation includes both the New Hampshire and Arizona campuses.
+Franklin Pierce University has been accredited by the New England Association of Schools and Colleges or its successor since 1968.

 Campuses

 Main campus

 The college at Rindge, Franklin Pierce's traditional undergraduate campus, is located on 40 University Drive in Rindge, New Hampshire, and is situated on 1200 acre of land.
 Franklin Pierce's main academic buildings include Petrocelli Hall, Marcucella Hall, the Fitzwater Center, the Pappas Center, Monadnock Hall, Cheney Hall, and the Yvonne S. Boice Performing Arts Center.
 The Frank S. DiPietro Library serves as the main library on campus and also houses additional classrooms and student support services.

 The Emily Flint Campus Center is the main student activities building on campus which houses the Marketplace Cafeteria (main dining hall), Raven's Nest (late-night dining), post office, and a number of other student services.

-The Grimshaw-Gudewicz Activity Center at Northfields or "The Bubble" is the hub of the university's Campus Recreation program.
+The Grimshay-Gudewik Activity Center at Northfields or "The Bubble" is the hub of the university's Campus Recreation program.
 The Bubble serves as a recreation area for the entire campus population, as well as both a weight room and inclement-weather practice facility for Franklin Pierce's intercollegiate athletic programs.
 The Bubble is home to a complete cardio-strength area, a free weight area, two full tennis courts, two full basketball/volleyball courts, a 50-yard turf field and a two-lane track.

 Franklin Pierce currently houses all on-campus students in a variety of residence halls, from large dormitory-style to apartment-style living.
 Residence halls on the Rindge campus include Granite Hall, New Hampshire Hall, Mount Washington Hall, Cheshire Hall, Edgewood Hall, Monadnock Hall, Mountain View and Northwoods Apartments, Lakeview Townhouses, and Sawmill Apartments.

 Pearly Pond is at the base of campus, and Mount Monadnock overlooks the area.

 Branch campuses

-Besides the main campus in Rindge, Franklin Pierce also operates the College of Graduate and Professional Studies, which has three campuses: two in New Hampshire (Manchester and Lebanon), and another campus in Goodyear, Arizona.
+Besides the campus in Rindge, Franklin Pierce also operates the College of Graduate and Professional Studies, which has four campuses: two in New Hampshire, Manchester and Lebanon, Goodyear, Arizona and Round Rock, Texas.